lingtalfi/Light_Kit_Admin_TaskScheduler/doc/api/Ling/Light_Kit_Admin_TaskScheduler/Light_PlanetInstaller/LightKitAdminTaskSchedulerPlanetInstaller.md

 - LightKitAdminBasePlanetInstaller::undoInit3 &ndash; Undoes the init 3 phase.
 - LightKitAdminBasePlanetInstaller::message &ndash; Writes a message to the output, assuming it's set.
 - LightKitAdminBasePlanetInstaller::prepareMessage &ndash; Prepares the instance so that it can use the message method properly.
+- LightKitAdminBasePlanetInstaller::registerOpenMicroPermissionsByProfile &ndash; Registers micro-permissions using their open system, from a given profile relative path (from the config/data directory).
+- LightKitAdminBasePlanetInstaller::unregisterOpenMicroPermissionsByProfile &ndash; Unregisters micro-permissions using their open system, from a given profile relative path (from the config/data directory).
 - LightBasePlanetInstaller::setContainer &ndash; Sets the light service container interface.